 Completely Here and Effortlessly Now

-Whilst pondering how to open this paragraph I caught myself staring out of the window for I don't know how long, watching the rain fall and listening to the pitter-patter on the ground as plumes of misty clouds rolled down the hillside.
+While pondering how to open this paragraph, I caught myself staring out of the window for I don't know how long, watching the rain fall and listening to the pitter-patter on the ground as plumes of misty clouds rolled down the hillside.

-It is difficult to keep the focus on the 'moment' during normal life let alone when we are experiencing difficulty!
-Our minds just want to be anywhere but right now, they are happiest either looking back and reflecting on the past or projecting into the future.
+It is difficult to keep the focus on the 'moment' during normal life, let alone when we are experiencing difficulty!
+Our minds want to be anywhere but right now; they are happiest either looking back and reflecting on the past or projecting into the future.

 I am living, and it's pretty great, even when it's not.
 The future you look forward to will arrive, but not any quicker than it will.
-So it's crazy not to enjoy now while we wait right?
+So it's crazy not to enjoy now while we wait, right?

 I mean being so fulfilled and content with what you are doing that no thought is needed.
 To be fully involved to the point where all you are focused on is the now, completely aware and connected and away from the incessant roller coaster of mindless thought.

 This is another reason why I also LOVE cycle charting!
-It's a sacred time in my day where I get to, just for a few minutes, sit with myself, breathe and ask how I FEEL, no mat needed and I can do it anywhere I am.
+It's a sacred time in my day where I get to, just for a few minutes, sit with myself, breathe, and ask how I FEEL, no mat needed, and I can do it anywhere I am.